Technology Grant Application

 - Having 20 pieces of equipment set up in a library is as acceptable as having 2 pieces of equipment in ten different classrooms/resource setting.

-- Educators should contact the Natchitoches Parish School Board’s Technology Director to confirm which technologies are acceptable and/or allowed in schools.
+- Educators should confirm which technologies are acceptable and/or allowed in schools.

 - The Computer Information Systems and Engineering Technology areas at NSU are willing to provide training sessions on the use of the above suggested technologies.
-If an educator chooses a different technology, these areas may still be able to assist, but it will depend on the technology.
+Assistance is dependent upon state and agency guidelines.

 - In the application process, educators may show how they would incorporate the assistance of a Computer Information Systems or Engineering Technology student in the use of technology in the classroom.